awolfe89/wooow/README.md

 ```bash
 $ npm run generate
 ```
-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work with NuxtJS, check out their [documentation](https://nuxtjs.org).
 <!-- Usage -->
 ## :eyes: Usage

 This is a simple Nuxt app that calls an Owen Wilson API that a Redditor created on /r/webdev using axios and renders the data using Vue/Vuetify on the front end.

-The entire app (not that it is very big), uses components which are coded and then imported into a given page as can be seen in the code below
+The entire app (not that it is very big), uses components which are coded and then imported into a given page as can be seen in the code for our 'home' page below

 ```javascript